unachoza/VuShows/group-bonding.md

 ## Team Bonding/Project Prep

 It's important to take time to fuse as a team.
-To get you started, please tackle the following, by **End of Day Wednesday**.
+To get you started, please tackle the following, by **End of Day Thursday**.

 **PLEASE NOTE:** All of the steps below are **MANDATORY**